jcatrysse/jira2redmine_migration/README.md

    to `PENDING_DOWNLOAD`, clears stale notes, and prints a status breakdown so you can inspect the queue before moving binaries.
-4. **Push (`push`)** – when `--confirm-push` is present the script uploads `PENDING_UPLOAD` rows (filtered by `upload_enabled = 1`) to `POST /uploads.json`.
+4. **Push (`push`)** – when `--confirm-push` is present the script uploads `PENDING_UPLOAD` rows (filtered by `upload_enabled = 1`) to the Redmine uploads endpoint.
+When `--use-extended-api` is enabled (and the plugin is configured), uploader information and the original Jira timestamp are forwarded via `/extended_api/uploads.json`.
 Successful uploads record the Redmine token and flip the state to `PENDING_ASSOCIATION`, ready for the issue or journal migrations to consume.
 If SharePoint offloading is enabled and a file meets the configured size threshold, the binary is streamed to the configured SharePoint drive instead and the resulting link is persisted for later association with the Redmine issue or journal entry.

 ### Configuring SharePoint offloading